 Basketball warmup drills that are straightforward like this one are the perfect thing to do before your game gets underway.
 Start with jogging, then work your way up to high knees and other forms of movement.

-This warmup drill would be best for middle school or high school players since it incorporates some more complicated types of dribbling.
-We especially love that setup and cleanup are minimal since all you’ll need to do it is a few cones.
+This warmup drill would be best for middle school or high school players since it incorporates some more-complicated types of dribbling.
+Setup and cleanup are minimal since all you’ll need to do it is a few cones.

 Who remembers the famous scene from Hoosiers when Gene Hackman makes his team practice without a ball?
 This warmup series reminds us of that since it utilizes a lot of different movements without a ball.